milanmladjen/logatec-experiment-milan/applications/00_demo/README.md

 # Description

-Binaries from saam app, while both instances have defined mac_mode as master.
+Binaries from saam app.
+Device table size extended to 12.